GeneDer/coding-challenge/README.md

 Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
 You will thus be calculating the average degree over a 60-second sliding window.

-Here, we have to define a few concepts (though there will be examples below to clarify):

-- A Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.
+To clarify, a Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.
+Examples of Twitter hashtags graphs are below.

 ## Details of Implementation